Victoriakaey/TravelAgent/README.md

 ## How to Setup

-The following instructions describe how to set up all core services required to run TravelAgent-Omega, including Python environments, Redis, SearXNG, Perplexica, Ollama, and API credentials for the SearchAgent.
+The following instructions describe how to set up all core services required to run TravelAgent, including Python environments, Redis, SearXNG, Perplexica, Ollama, and API credentials for the SearchAgent.

 ### 1. Create Conda Virtual Environment